lkiesow/leihs-wiki/leihs-Admin-Guide.md

 The Ldap-tree that is searched for usernames.
 Active Directory: Copy the `distinguishedName` of the top Organization Unit your users are stored in.
 The search will look in all subdirectories of this OU for a user with an attribute you specify in `search_field`.

 #### admin_dn
-The `distinguishedName` of the LDAP user you intend to use as master-admin for Leihs.
+The `distinguishedName` of the LDAP group you intend to give admin rights to in Leihs.
+This MUST be a group, a single user is not a tested/supported scenario.
-DBR todo: unclear to me if this setting does anything at the moment, 3.16.
-Filed an Issue regarding access rights on first login.
-You should set it to the correct user, just to be on the safe side.

 #### unique_id_field
 `unique_id_field` is any field in your LDAP that contains a completely unique ID for the user in question.
 This can be the same as `search_field` if you are sure that it's unique.